vercel/integrations/github-connect/README.md

 **Create a GitHub OAuth app**

 First of all, [create](https://developer.github.com/apps/building-oauth-apps/creating-an-oauth-app/) a GitHub OAuth app and get the client id and client secret.
-Add then to the related environment variables defined in your `now.json` file.
+Then add these to the related environment variables defined in your `now.json` file.

-While creating your app, GitHub ask for a callback URL.
+While creating your app, GitHub asks for a callback URL.
 For that, add the following url:

 ```
 ROOT_URL/github-callback